 How to Save Money On Taxes (If Only They Taught Us This in School!)

-Did you know that taxpayers received an average tax refund of $2,729 for the 2018 tax year?
+Did you know that taxpayers receive an average tax refund of $3,039?
 If you’re unlucky, though, you may have ended up receiving much less than this or even owing more in taxes.